This document takes initializing a cloud disk newly mounted to a CVM, creating a file system, and writing a file named

-- Log in to the Windows Instance As the admin.
+- Log in to the Windows instance as an admin.

 - Enter the disk management interface by selecting CVM Management>Storage>Disk Management.

-- (Optional) Right click the target empty disk, and select Online .
+- (Optional) Right click the empty disk you need, and select Online.

 MBR (Main Boot Record) partition format supports a maximum disk capacity of 2 TB, and GPT (GUID Partition Table) supports a maximum disk capacity of 18 EB.
 If you need a disk capacity larger than 2 TB, please select the GPT partition format.

-If the disk partition format is changed after the disk is put into use, the original data in the disk will be erased.
-Therefore, select the disk partition format carefully when initializing the disk.
+If the disk partition format is changed after the disk is put into use, the original data on the disk will be erased.
+Please select the partition format carefully when initializing the disk.

-Right click the target disk, and select New Simple Volume .
+- Right click the disk you need, and select New Simple Volume.